oschrenk/node-mmd2pdf/README.md

 	make latextest
 	cp multimarkdown /usr/bin

 You also need a working Tex distribution.
-On my local machine I use the [MacTex](http://www.tug.org/mactex/) disribution.
-Please check the appropiate installation manuals.
+On my local machine I use the [MacTex](http://www.tug.org/mactex/) distribution.
+Please check the appropriate installation manuals.

 You also need the `peg-multimarkdown-latex-support` support files

 	git clone git://github.com/fletcher/peg-multimarkdown-latex-support.git

 You have to check where to put the local `texmf` files.
-For my local installation I had to crate a directory
+For my local installation I had to create a directory

 	mkdir -p ~/Library/texmf/tex/latex/mmd/
 	cp peg-multimarkdown-latex-support/* ~/Library/texmf/tex/latex/mmd/